-What is Controlling Behavior?
+What Is Controlling Behavior?

 Signs of Controlling Behavior

 No one likes to admit they made a mistake, but people who are controlling seem incapable of admitting fault.
-Even when their actions are clearly the issue, they will find some way to blame you for what went wrong.
+Even when their actions are clearly the issue, they'll find some way to blame you for what went wrong.
 It may be as petty as accusing you of distracting them when they made a mistake.

-They Need to be the Center of Attention
+They need to be the center of attention

 If you have a victory, no matter how small, you can count on the controlling person in your life to try to upstage you.
 They want to be in the limelight regardless of the circumstances.

 They will keep you uncertain about what they will do next.
 They may swing between telling you how great you are and sulking because you don’t do what they want.
 The goal is to keep you guessing and focused on them.